The Ephraim Williams Society

 -Paul Neely, '68 Trusttee Emeritus, Williams College and Chair, The Ephriam Williams Society

-The Gift Planning Office is pleased and proud to welcome Paul Neely ’68 as the new chair of The Ephraim Williams Society (EWS).
-Paul is an Eph’s Eph having served in just about every volunteer role imaginable, including as a member the Board of Trustees (July 1995-June 2009).
-He is also currently serving on the Principal Giving Committee and as secretary for the Class of 1968.
-As he celebrated his 50th Reunion this past June, Paul and his classmate, Bob Scott ’68, were awarded the Rogerson Cup, the college’s highest award for alumni service.
+Paul Neely ’68 is an Eph’s Eph, having served in just about every volunteer role imaginable, including as a member the Board of Trustees (July 1995-June 2009).
+He is currently serving as secretary for the Class of 1968 and just finished his service on the Principal Giving Committee for the record breaking Teach It Forward Campaign.
+Paul and his classmate, Bob Scott ’68, were awarded the Rogerson Cup, the college’s highest award for alumni service at their 50th Reunion in 2018.

 Following his graduation from Williams in 1968, Paul went on to the Columbia Graduate School of Journalism, where he enrolled in a media management program earning his MS in journalism and his MBA simultaneously.
 From there, Paul continued his family tradition in journalism working for many newspapers across the US.
 In 1973 he was a Pulitzer Prize finalist.
 He finally settled in Chattanooga, TN, as the managing editor and later the publisher of the Chattanooga Times, the first person outside the Ochs/Sulzberger family to hold the title of publisher for the newspaper since Adolph Ochs bought the paper in 1878.
 He now lives part of the year in Williamstown and part of the year in Chattanooga.